ernest-bruce/human-internet/free_humanity/free_humanity.md

 > **A Vodafone spokesperson told Motherboard in a statement, “We have specific security measures in place to protect our customers against SS7 vulnerabilities that have been deployed over the last few years, and we have no evidence to suggest that Vodafone customers have been affected.
 Vodafone is working closely with GSMA, banks and security experts on this issue.”** The GSMA is a trade group that represents mobile network operators.

 if this is true, why has not Vodafone shared their approach with telecommunications companies?
-· of why do not other telecommunications companies use Vodafone’s countermeasures? pride?
+· or why do not other telecommunications companies use Vodafone’s countermeasures? pride?

 > The fundamental issue with the SS7 network is that it **does not authenticate who sent a request.** So if someone gains access to the network—a government agency, a surveillance company, or a criminal—SS7 will treat their commands to reroute text messages or calls just as legitimately as anyone else’s.
 There are protections that can be put in place, such as SS7 firewalls, and ways to detect certain attacks, but room for exploitation remains.